btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 ## 🚨 Deprecating MySQL and SQLite

-In our ongoing initiative to [phase out](https://blog.btcpayserver.org/btcpay-server-1-8-0/#-phasing-out-mysql-and-sqlite) support for MySQL and SQLite, starting BTCPay Server using --sqlitefile or --mysql flags without being in the context of migration will result in server startup failure.
+In our ongoing initiative to [phase out](https://blog.btcpayserver.org/btcpay-server-1-8-0/#-phasing-out-mysql-and-sqlite) support for MySQL and SQLite, starting BTCPay Server using `--sqlitefile` or `--mysql` flags without being in the context of migration will result in server startup failure.

-To address this, we're introducing a new flag called --deprecated, which enables you to start with SQLite or MySQL even if they are deprecated.
+To address this, we're introducing a new flag called `--deprecated`, which enables you to start with SQLite or MySQL even if they are deprecated.
 Please note that this flag will no longer be available in version 1.10 as we continue to streamline and prioritize newer technologies.

 ## 👾 We squashed plenty of bugs again!

 Bugs, they keep coming, and we'll make them go again.
 We've slowly begun changing the number of minor releases and aggregating the bug fixes in more clear and clean packages, well tested and proper fixes in place.
-In this Release, we have a couple of big fixes coming your way.
+In this release, we have a couple of big fixes coming your way.

 - Point of Sale's app ignored the store-set preferred currency through LNURL.
 - Point of Sale fixes escaped HTML entities in the item title